-HACKENSACK RIVER GREENWAY WORKING GROUP

-Supporters should encourage the formation of a Hackensack River Greenway Working Group, comprising local officials, community organizations, property owners, and residents, with representatives from the County and each municipality, to plan and advocate for the Greenway.
+HACKENSACK RIVER GROUP Supporters should encourage the formation of a Hackensack River Greenway Working Group, comprising local officials, community organizations, property owners, and residents, with representatives from the County and each municipality, to plan and advocate for the Greenway.
 Working with private property owners and municipal staff, the Working Group would advance the completion of the Greenway.
 The Working Group could promote the Greenway to users and to policymakers and funders.
+Example of signage from the Hudson River Waterfront Walkway.